phantomaton-ai/aniheim/DESIGN.md

     2. MIDI-to-Audio Renderer: Use a tool like `timidity++` (via child process or Node wrapper) with a suitable SoundFont (e.g., `FluidR3_GM`) to convert MIDI data/files to MP3/OGG/WAV.
 *   **Trace:** `SPEC: 🎶 Music Integration`

+/comment(user:woe) {
+    Superb!
+One note: Let's assume that music starts off as Markdown files which contain a `score` directive like:

+    /score(sheet:something.abc,audio:something.mp3) {
+        A haunting song titled Uncanny Melody, played on the cello.
+    }

+    These live in separate Markdown files so they can be reused like Characters.
+}

 ## 7. TTS Integration 🗣️

 *   **Workflow**: